SKIP TO TUTORIAL

 Open (or return to) a terminal session to the Remote server.

 Become the root user, then the nagios user, and change to the .ssh directory:

 sudo su – su – nagios cd .sshCODE

-Edit the authorized_keys file and paste in the previously copied key from above.
+Edit the authorized_keys file and paste in the previously copied public key from above.
 You can append it to any existing content (don't overwrite unless you are sure you know it's necessary).
-Then save the file:

 Adjust the permissions on the authorized_keys file, as most modern ssh servers require:

 Test SSH login to the Remote server (on GroundWork server)

 This process accesses the root shell in the nagios container.
 Please use Docker commands carefully.